Making 0% Interest Loans to the Working Poor Since 2008 with a 99.74% Repayment Rate!

 Here's what's amazing and why you should be interested in getting in on this.
 You know how donations usually work?
 You make a donation and the organization spends it on good and services for the cause they support.
 There's a big difference here.
 We're not spending our donations.
 We are making zero percent loans and that means that the money you donated is repaid back to P2P - AND we loan it right out again to another entreprenuer trying to work their way out of poverty.

 That's not even the truly amazing part.
-What's truly amazing is that our repayment rate over the past seven years is, as of July 15th, 2015, 99.61%.
-Let us put it in these terms.
-We got an initial donation when we founded P2P of $1,000.
+What's truly amazing is that our repayment rate over the past eight plus years is 99.74% (it went UP last year!).
+Let us put it in these terms; We got an initial donation when we founded P2P of $1,000.
 That donation is still funding loans today and at our repayment rate, it will for about another 93 years.
-Have you ever heard of making a donation that keeps helping people out over and over for about 100 years?
+Have you ever heard of making a donation that keeps helping people over and over for about 100 years?
 We like to call it a renewable economic resource, because that's exactly what it is.

 P2P follows an asset allocation/protection plan when funding loans and we use the Kiva.org lending platform to find our borrowers.
 We have received the following achievment awards from Kiva for loaning: Anti-Poverty Focus, Entreprenuerial Support, Family and Community, Vulnerable Group Focus, Client Voice, Facilitation of Savings, and Innovation.
 We support loans to Agriculture/Food Production, Food Transportation, Clothing, Education, Health, Manufacturing, Arts, Construction, Housing, Renewable Energy, and more while avoiding some loans such as cigarette sales, off-license liquor, pubs, and non-renewable energy source (e.g. charcoal).